Manado Malay: "ma(°)-" prefix

 ° = ng, n, or m depending on phonological context.

 The me(°)- prefix in standard Indonesian, which also serves a function to make a verb active, is modified into ma(°)- in Manado Malay.
 E.g.: mangael (mengail, 'hooking fish'), manari (menari, 'dancing'), mancari (mencari, 'searching'), mamasa (memasak, 'cooking'), manangis (menangis, 'crying').

 Influences

 Loanwords

 Due to the historical presence of the Dutch and the Portuguese in eastern Indonesia, several Manado Malay words originate from their languages.
 However, there is little influence from the local Minahasan languages, and borrowings from Spanish are not very prominent either – in spite of the historical Spanish dominance – suggesting that Manado Malay was transplanted from outside the Minahasa region.
 On the other hand, Portuguese influence is comparatively significant, considering that the Portuguese presence in the area was relatively limited.
+There is also some influence of loanwords from another Austronesian language group called Gorontalo–Mongondow languages.
 There is also a layer of loanwords from the non-Austronesian language of Ternate, which was controlled by the Portuguese in the period 1512–1655.